valantic/stylelint-config-valantic/README.md

 # SCSS

-**Changes to the Frontend configs repro or project specific settings are only allowed in agreement with the frontend  or project team.**
+**Changes to the Frontend configs repo or project specific settings are only allowed in agreement with the frontend  or project team.**

 To ensure a high an consistent code quality for SCSS we use scss-lint.